I bet you have pan-fried, grilled, and baked your salmon.

 Then just flip the fish accordingly, and everything’s ready to serve!

-Note: Another great method is; to sous vide your salmon, this ensures your salmon is tender and flaky
+Note: Another great method is; to sous vide your salmon, this ensures your salmon is tender and flaky.
+Or you can try cedar plank salmon, it gives it a smoky flavor in under 10 minutes.

 Try This Himalayan Salt Block Recipe Out!